Stedi-Demos/bootstrap-archived/README.md

 # Stedi EDI Bootstrap

-This repo contains an end-to-end configuration for building a full X12 EDI system using Stedi products.
-This implementation demonstrates one possible way to interact with Stedi's Products and APIs to achieve a typical EDI workload; your implementation may include some or all of these products depending on your particular systems and requirements.
+This repository contains an end-to-end configuration for building a full X12 EDI system using Stedi products.
+This implementation demonstrates one way to build an integration for the common read and write EDI use case.
+Your implementation may differ, depending on your systems and requirements.
+We encourage you to [contact us](mailto:support@stedi.com) as you get started with Stedi, so we can help you design a custom integration.

+# Read and Write Workflow

+The bootstrap uses the following process to handle incoming EDI:

+1. An example trading partner uses [Stedi SFTP](https://www.stedi.com/products/sftp) to send EDI documents to a [Stedi Bucket](https://www.stedi.com/products/buckets).
+2. New documents automatically invoke a [Stedi Function](https://www.stedi.com/products/functions) that contains custom code for the workflow.
+3. The function calls [Stedi EDI Translate](https://www.stedi.com/products/edi-translate) to transform the EDI data into JSON.
+This process uses a [Stedi Guide](https://www.stedi.com/products/guides) to map EDI fields to JSON fields.
+4. The function sends the JSON document to an internal webhook that you configure.

+The bootstrap uses a similar process in reverse to translate JSON documents to EDI and publish them to a bucket.

 # Prerequisites & Deployment